-Here are a couple of bud vases I made at a brief pottery class last Summer holidays.
-I’m in the throes of another pottery class, which I am totally loving.
-I’ve been wanting to do a pottery class since we moved back to Canberra, but then I fell pregnant – which rendered me useless, and then juggling a newborn with hobby classes just didn’t seem very smart for anyone involved.
+I am currently in the throes of a pottery class, which I am totally loving.
+I’ve been wanting to do a pottery class since we moved back to Canberra, but then I fell pregnant – which rendered me useless, and juggling a newborn with hobby classes just didn’t seem very smart for anyone involved.
 It’s only just passable now.

 I fell in love with bud vases after seeing Cecile Daladier’s work.
 I love their perfect, little, organic forms.
 I am challenging myself to make a ‘perfect’ mug.
 I’ve got a slight mug obsession and I’m always looking out for the most perfectly formed and sized mug, they never seem to hit the right spot though, so I’ll have to conceptualise this sense and somehow make it work myself.
 This could be the sole reason that I am doing a pottery class.
 That and bud vases, because the kids are forever picking flowers for me that have very insubstantial stems.
 Out of necessity invention is born.